 20) Spares Parts: Spare parts including solenoids and relays should also be given attention.

-There can be many more such points which would attract our attention depending on the type of ship we are sailing on and the equipment we are handling.
+There can be much more such points which would attract our attention depending on the type of ship we are sailing on and the equipment we are handling.

 At times, it has been noted that PMS is not filled honestly.
-On one ship our turbo generator (TG) was under repair but the previous crew reported on PMS that the vacuum pumps have been overhauled.
+On one ship our turbo generator (TG) was under repair, but the former crew reported on PMS that the vacuum pumps had been overhauled.
 However, when we started the pump both the casings developed holes.
 Later when opened, it was noticed that the pumps were never touched, except for external painting.
-It is extremely important that if you are not able to carry out a job, be honest with the relieving crew.
+It is essential that if you are not able to carry out a job, be honest with the relieving crew.

 Note: It has also been noticed that some ship personnel waste a lot of time in the morning on ECR computer scanning the PMS.
 Morning is the time to commence work.